Condor-Performance-Modeling/how-to/README.md

 --------------------------------------------------------
 # Build CPM Dromajo

-CPM Dromajo is a patched version of Dromajo enabled for generating STF traces.
+CPM Dromajo is a fork of Dromajo from chips alliance.
+There is a branch which enables STF generation.
+The branch is based on dromajo SHA:f3c3112.

-Tracing adds overhead to Dromajo execution.
+The process is to clone the fork and switch to the branch for all CPM work.

 Previously there were two maintained versions of Dromajo.
 Only CPM Dromajo is needed now.